 The Future Land Use Plan designates areas for future commercial and industrial development.
 It is important that commercial and industrial development occurs in a scale, intensity, and distance appropriate to adjacent residential neighborhoods.
-The County is considering ways to achieve this objective including the recent adoption of a commercial planned development ordinance that would require a review and approval of a site plan at the same time as a zoning change is proposed.
+The County is considering ways to achieve this objective including development of a commercial planned development ordinance that would require a review and approval of a site plan at the same time as a zoning change is proposed.

-The County recently adopted new zoning code for commercial districts to include sub-districts.
+The County is also in the process of revising the zoning code for commercial districts to include subdistricts.
 In doing so, this will help better define types of commercial uses within the districts.
-The County also increased the ability of mixed uses within districts that would help promote development designed to support both residential and commercial uses.
+The County would also like to revisit code to consider a mixed-use district that would help promote development designed to support both residential and commercial uses.

 The County recognizes that the availability of public services and infrastructure is necessary in order to spur more industrial development.
 As discussed in the Economic Development and Utilities Chapters of this Comprehensive Plan, the County supports efforts by the utility providers in the County to extend their services areas.
-The County would like to identify areas that are served with adequate electricity, natural gas, and fiber optic infrastructure for rezoning to LI-1, LI-2, and HI-1 uses to increase the amount of available land for new industries locating in the County.
+The County would like to identify areas that are served with adequate electricity, natural gas, and fiber optic infrastructure for rezoning to LI1 and LI2 uses to increase the amount of available land for new industries locating in the County.